arseniisemenow/cpp-simple-navigator/materials/dot_example.md

 ## Example of a directed graph in the DOT language

-A directed graph in DOT is described by a list of vertices and edges, represented by the names of vertices, and a dash with triangular bracket - arrow (->), between the connected vertices:
+A directed graph in DOT is described by a List of vertices and edges, represented by the names of vertices, and a dash with triangular bracket - arrow (->), between the connected vertices:

 ```dot
 digraph graphname {